Frequently Asked Questions

 The Grant Report is completed after a grant has been used and is required by the NFL Foundation.
 Grant Reports are a way for the NFL Foundation to keep track of how grant funds are used, and to ensure that the grant programs are working.
 The types of questions that need to be answered in the Grant Report are different for each grant program.

-To access the GAMS Grant Report, login to GAMS and find the Grant Report link on your application's dashboard.
+To access the GAMS Grant Report, login to GAMS and find the ‘Submit Grant Report’ link on your application's dashboard.
 The Grant Report will not be available until after funds have been received.